 I want to show an old movie.
 Do I still need a license?

 Yes.
 Copyright pertains to all movies regardless of the year it was produced.

 If I purchase a license to show a movie, can I show that movie whenever I want?

 No. Licenses are for a specific designated time frame.
 There are not annual licenses available to colleges and universities.

 A small group is having an informal gathering in our facility.
 Do we still need a license?

 Yes.
-A license needs to be obtained regardless of the number of people attending the screening, if the movie is being shown outside the home.
+A license needs to be obtained if the movie is being shown outside the home, regardless of the number of people attending the screening.

 What if I want to show a movie in a classroom setting?